Ro aims to bring its online COVID-19 screenings to all of the US this week

 If you feel sick and think you might have contracted the COVID-19 virus, one thing you shouldn't do is walk into a clinic without calling ahead.
-There's a decent chance of putting healthcare workers and patients at risk of catching the virus as well.
+There's a chance of putting healthcare workers and other patients at risk, not to mention yourself if the visit is unnecessary and unplanned.
 An intermediary online step could help you decide if you need to be tested, though.
-Ro -- which is well known for its erectile dysfunction medication program Roman -- set up a system earlier this month that connects patients with physicians to decide on if and how they should be tested.
+Ro -- better known for its erectile dysfunction medication program Roman -- set up a system earlier this month that connects patients with physicians to decide on if and how they should be tested.
 A Ro representative says that the company hopes to make the service available to everyone in the US by the end of the week.

 Ro aims to bring its online COVID-19 screenings to all of the US this week